hougesen/hitt/README.md

 ### Usage

-The plugin exposes a single commnad `:HittSendRequest`, which can be bound to a keymap like this:
+The plugin exposes a single command `:HittSendRequest`, which can be bound to a keymap like this:

 ```lua
 -- ~/.config/nvim/after/plugin/hitt.lua